Les Turner ALS Foundation

 History and Mission

 The story of the Les Turner ALS Foundation begins with one man’s ALS diagnosis in 1976.
 Les Turner, a Chicago area businessman, husband and father, was frustrated by the lack of local resources available to manage the devastating effects of his diagnosis.
-His family and friends supported his desire to provide support to others affected by the disease with the resources and hope for a cure unavailable to him.
+His family and friends supported his desire to provide support to others affected by the disease with the resources and hope for a cure that was unavailable to him.
 In doing so, they inspired his legacy.

-For forty years, the Les Turner ALS Foundation has been Chicagoland’s leader in research, patient care and education about ALS.
+For over forty years, the Les Turner ALS Foundation has been Chicagoland’s leader in research, patient care and education about ALS.

 Share this Page